-The proposed actions in this plan amendment would revise the annual catch limits (ACL), annual optimum yield (OY), and sector allocations for greater amberjack in the South Atlantic based on the results of the latest stock assessment.
-Other actions would modify the commercial and recreational minimum size limits. revise the commercial season 2 trip limit, and revise the April spawning closure for greater amberjack.
-The plan amendment would also consider removal of recreational annual catch targets not actively being used in the management of species under the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP).
+The proposed actions in this plan amendment would revise the acceptable biological catch (ABC), annual catch limits (ACL), annual optimum yield (OY), and sector allocations for greater amberiack in the South Atlantic based on the results of the latest stock assessment.
+Other actions would modify the commercial and recreational minimum size limits, the commercial season 1 and season 2 trip limits, and the April spawning closure for greater amberiack.
+The plan amendment would also remove the recreational annual catch target (ACT), which is not actively being used in the management of species under the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP).